Bootstrap Diagnostic Tests: testing specification validity

 A closer look shows that these issues arise under an implicit sequential asymptotic regime -- which we label as $(m,n\rightarrow\infty)_{\text{seq }}$ using the notation in Phillips and Moon (1999) -- where first $m\rightarrow \infty$ in order for $\hat{d}_{n,m}^{\ast}$ to collapse to $\hat{d}_{n}$, and then $n\rightarrow\infty$.
 Standard bootstrap asympotic theory, which would discuss $\hat{d}_{n}$ as $n\rightarrow\infty$ rather than the actually computed $\hat{d}_{n,m}^{\ast}$, can be interpreted as employing $(m,n\rightarrow\infty)_{\text{seq }}$ asymptotics.

-We now ask whether a different asymptotic regime can be chosen such that three properties hold:\ the asymptotic distributions of test statistics are invariant across a wide range of applications under the null of valid specification, no post-diagnostic bias is present under the null and the tests are consistent against a relevant class of alternatives.
+We now ask whether a different asymptotic regime can be chosen such that (i)\ the asymptotic distributions of test statistics are invariant across a wide range of applications under the null of valid specification, (ii) no post-diagnostic bias is present under the null, and (iii) the tests are consistent against a relevant class of alternatives.
 Two candidate asymptotic regimes are as follows.

 First, consider the sequential regime $(n,m\rightarrow\infty)_{\text{seq }}$, where $n\rightarrow\infty$ followed by $m\rightarrow\infty$.
 In the case of the $\sup$ norm, $\hat{d}_{n,m}^{\ast}=\Vert\hat{G}_{n,m}^{\ast}-\Phi \Vert_{\infty}$ can be written as $\hat{d}_{n,m}^{\ast}=\phi_{m}(T_{n:1} ^{\ast},...,T_{n:m}^{\ast})$ for a continuous $\phi_{m}\nolinebreak :\nolinebreak\mathbb{R}^{m}\nolinebreak\rightarrow\nolinebreak\mathbb{R}$.
 Because under the null of valid specification $T_{n}^{\ast}\overset{d^{\ast} }{\rightarrow}_{p}Z\sim \mathscr{N}\!
 (0,1)$, it holds that